-Of all the trials on offer, 11 involved ovarian cancer thanks to money raised through the Kelsey Watts Memorial Ovarian Cancer Research Grant.
-Phase 1 trials, which are an exciting opportunity to test promising new treatments on a small group of patients for the first time.
+Of all the trials on offer.
+11 involved ovarian cancer thanks to money raised through the Kelsey Watts Memorial Ovarian Cancer Research Grant.

+These included three Phase 1 trials, which are an exciting opportunity to test promising new treatments on a small group of patients for the first time.